jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-20-kafka-development-with-docker-part-11/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In the previous posts, we discussed how to implement client authentication by TLS (SSL or TLS/SSL) and SASL authentication.
-One of the key benefits of client authentication is achieving user access control.
-In this post, we will discuss how to configure Kafka authorization with Java and Python client examples while SASL is kept for client authentication.
+description: Control user access to Kafka resources with authorization rules, keeping SASL for client authentication, with Java and Python client examples.
 ---

 [**UPDATE 2025-10-01**]